Learn from What We HAVE: History-Aware VErifier that Reasons about Past Interactions Online: Limitations

 While our history-aware verifier demonstrated great improvements over baselines in various settings, the current generation-verification pipeline's performance is still strictly bounded by the expressiveness of the generator: if none of the generator's proposals are good, the verifier won't be able to make improvements.
 Furthermore, our training data generation relies on per-task defined score and privileged knowledge about the ground-truth action, typically obtained from simulation.
 This level of supervision may not be practically available for a diverse range of objects in real-world scenarios.
 In future work, we hope to further explore how the verifier can be used to actively improve the quality of the generator's generation, and how to learn score without privileged supervision.

 \acknowledgments{This material is based upon work supported by the National Science Foundation under NSF CAREER Grant No. IIS-2046491 and ONR MURI N00014-24-1-2748.
-We thank Amrith Setlur, Aviral Kumar, and Gokul Swamy for helpful insights and discussions about generator and verifier gap, Yufei Wang for helpful discussions, and Alexis Hao for help with real robot experiments, and Xilun Zhang for discussion on uneven object environment setups.}
+We thank Amrith Setlur, Aviral Kumar, and Gokul Swamy for helpful insights and discussions about generator and verifier gap, Yufei Wang for helpful discussions, Alexis Hao and Mino Nakura Fang for help with real robot experiments, and Xilun Zhang for discussion on uneven object environment setups.}